-Complaints can be made by:
+Complaints can be made:

-- 1. Verbally: By approaching any member of staff and asking to see a manager to lodge a complaint. - 2.
-Telephone: where a complainant will be put through to the Complaints Handler or a departmental manager who will then log the complaint. - 3.
-Webpage: Go to the Hospice website and click on 'Raise a Concern' at the bottom of the page or type 'Raise a Concern' in the search box. - 4.
+- 1. Verbally: by approaching any member of staff and asking to see a manager to lodge a complaint. - 2.
+Telephone: where a complainant will be put through to the Complaints Handler or a departmental manager who will then log the complaint. - Webpage: go to the Hospice website and click on 'Raise a Complaint' at the bottom of the page or type 'Complaint' in the search box.
+The link is here: Raising a complaint - Treetops Hospice - 4.
 In Writing: Complaints in writing can be given to any member of staff or addressed to: